Perspectives from ISB

 Exploring India’s climate financing policies, this blog highlights the urgent need for resilience and adaptation strategies in response to increasing climate vulnerabilities and extreme weather events.

 Climate financing policies across the globe, including India, prioritised investments in mitigation in sectors such as agriculture, waste management, renewable energy, and low-carbon transport with the long-term goal of reducing carbon emissions.
 Consequently, the inception of climate-resilient infrastructure and adaptation strategies were at the bottom of the list of policy priorities.
 When the National Action Plan on Climate Change (NAPCC) in India was first conceptualised, it was to ensure that the economic growth of states would not face obstacles.
 This framework also dictated the State Action Plan on Climate Change (SAPCC).
 In hindsight, climate vulnerability was not viewed as a possible threat to human existence as initially, Indian policy priorities were food security, defence, agriculture, poverty, industrialisation and socio-economic inequality.
 In fact, India drafted its first environmental policy in 1986, only after the devastating Bhopal Gas Tragedy.
-Even then, climate policy in India emphasised stressed conservation, protection and prevention.
+Even then, climate policy in India emphasised conservation, protection and prevention.
 However, in the last few years, India has witnessed extreme heatwaves and floods.
 According to V.K.
 Singh & M.K.
 Roxy (2022), anthropogenic global warming has resulted in an increased frequency of cyclones originating from the Arabian Sea.
 This implies that India’s west coast is now vulnerable to the severity and persisting nature of cyclones.
 The State of Food and Agriculture 2021 report, revealed that from 2010-2019, India struggled to cope with the frequency of disasters, with the government estimating a loss of 36 million hectares of agricultural area since 2016.
-In 2022, Cyclone Sitrang and Cyclone Asani resulted in large scale large-scale displacement in Odisha, West Bengal, Andhra Pradesh and Tamil Nadu.
+In 2022, Cyclone Sitrang and Cyclone Asani resulted in large-scale displacement in Odisha, West Bengal, Andhra Pradesh and Tamil Nadu.
 The IMD, in its Annual Statement on Climate of India 2022, recorded 2,227 human casualties.
 In 2023, India’s North Sikkim was a victim of the flash floods in Teesta, Himachal Pradesh experienced landslides across several districts, and Uttarakhand experienced land subsidence in its Chamoli district due to development projects.
 With this, state action plans for climate-vulnerable states have started looking at climate action plans from a humanitarian perspective.

 India’s Extent of Climate Vulnerability